What’s a holistic dentist, and why may you need one? We investigate

 A holistic dentist will only take X-rays when they’re really, really necessary – they’ll never use these for ‘just a check-up’.
 Digital x-rays are around half as low in radiation on average than the old-time dental x-ray machines, but the radiation is insignificant from these devices, either.

 Yet another reason holistic dentistry is on the rise is based in the conventional dental use of amalgam fillings.

 Elsewhere, most dentists don’t place mercury amalgam fillings any more–composite resin is the new preference–but they continue to remove them from people who don’t want mercury in their mouth.
-Ironically, these offices generate more mercury waste than offices that place the amalgam fillings: up to three pounds annually(3).
-The removal process releases more mercury vapours in the patient’s mouth, but a rubber dental dam installed in the mouth will at least prevent ingestion of the vapours into the lungs.
+Ironically, the removal process can release more mercury vapours in the patient’s mouth, but a rubber dental dam installed in the mouth will at least prevent ingestion of the vapours into the lungs.

 Fluoride: Friend or Foe?

 Dentistry’s biggest argument-starter might be its use of fluoride, in the water system and to a lesser extent in toothpaste and mouthwash.
 Dentists argue it fights tooth decay and the EDA backs this claim (4).
 But evidence seems to be mounting of a dark side to fluoridation, apart from the mottling of teeth known as dental fluorosis.